 Temperature Warm rooms are needed as they don't like the cold.
 Between 15°C (59°F) - 25°C (77°F).

-Remember we said earlier in this article that they will adapt to lower light conditions but will also enjoy some very bright spots?
+Remember I said earlier in this article that they will adapt to lower light conditions but will also enjoy some very bright spots?
 Well depending on what they've received over the last couple of months, will determine the leaf coloring you see.

 What do purple hues on the leaves indicate?
 If the purple is fairly extensive then there is a good chance you actually have a Variegated String of Hearts instead.

-Different Heart Leaf Shapes
+Different Heart Leaf Shapes.

 Older leaves tend to be bigger and plumper than newer younger leaves.
 It can take many months before a leaf reaches full maturity, so the ever changing leaf shape is normal and to be expected.

-Tangled Stems
+Tangled Stems.

-We've touched on this within the article above.
-It does happen quite frequently and can take over an hour to detangle a very large plant!
 Try to prevent it from happening by keeping it away from high traffic areas where they can get knocked together and places with a large number of natural movements such as near open windows or doors.

 Thankfully pests and diseases are not common with these houseplants.
 You need do need to watch out for Fungus Gnats in the soil and you may get the occasional Mealybug coming to visit, but that tends to be it.

-Occasional Yellow / Brown dead leaves
+Occasional Yellow / Brown dead leaves.

 Unlike a lot of houseplants, it's not typical for leaves on String of Heart plants to yellow or die off randomly.
 It does happen of course, normally towards the top or if lower down is likely to have been caused by the odd leaf getting damaged.

 The bulk and look of these houseplants are made up of multiple stems all growing close together.
 So if you notice quite a few leaves in random places going brown, it might well be that one of the stems has completely died.
-Track the stems and see if that's the case.
-If it is then you have the task of trying to remove it from the rest.

-Mass Yellow / Brown dead leaves
+Mass Yellow / Brown dead leaves.

 If lots of stems are going yellow and dying off, then there is a high chance your plant has been watered too frequently and has been overwatered.
 This is causing the roots to suffocate and allowing root rot to set in.